prettier/prettier/docs/ignore.md

 title: Ignoring Code
 ---

-Prettier offers an escape hatch to ignore a block of code from being formatted.
+Prettier offers an escape hatch to ignore a block of code or prevent entire files from being formatted.

+## Ignoring Files

+To exclude files from formatting, add entries to a `.prettierignore` file in the project root or set the `--ignore-path` [CLI](cli.md) option.

 ## JavaScript